-45. Revenues
+44. Revenues

 - A. Section 4401 of Education Law states that an approved tuition rate shall be computed after the following revenues have been offset by the Department against the proper expenditures: - (1) Any cash receipts that reduce the cost of an item will be applied against the item, except gifts, donations and earned interest from other than public funds.
 Gains from the sale of program equipment, vehicles or buildings not purchased through a grant or private funds will be offset by the Department against replacement assets or total program costs when a tuition rate is calculated.
-(See Section II.
-18. Depreciation/Amortization relating to costs funded by grants.) - (2) Funding received from a governmental agency or unit for specific education programs or cost items will be offset by the Department against the appropriate program costs in the calculation of tuition rates so that costs will not be reimbursed more than once by public funds. - (3) Any income earned from investment of public funds (e.g., tuition) resulting from the operations of approved programs will be considered applied income to reduce the costs of the program(s).
-(See Section II.
-39. Profits and Losses on Investments.)
+Losses from the sale or impairment of program equipment, vehicles or buildings will not be reimbursed in the tuition rate calculation.
+See Section II.
+17. Depreciation/Amortization relating to costs funded by grants.

-- (4) Interest income earned on assets/fund balances in funds other than the General Fund shall be offset in the tuition rate calculation if these assets/fund balances were not transferred to these funds in accordance with the accounting requirements in Section II.
+- (2) Funding received from a governmental agency or unit for specific education programs or cost items will be offset by the Department against the appropriate program costs in the calculation of tuition rates so that costs will not be reimbursed more than once by public funds. - (3) Any income earned from investment of public funds (e.g., tuition) resulting from the operations of approved programs will be considered applied income to reduce the costs of the program(s).
+See Section II.
+38. Profits and Losses on Investments. - (4) Interest income earned on assets/fund balances in funds other than the General Fund shall be offset in the tuition rate calculation if these assets/fund balances were not transferred to these funds in accordance with the accounting requirements in Section II.
 9. (B).
 Interfund Transfers. - (5) State Transportation Aid, BOCES Aid and Building Aid when not applicable to a Dormitory Authority project are offsetting revenues for Special Act School Districts (SASD). - B. Tuition revenues received from State or local governments or school districts for education of students pursuant to Article 81 and/or Article 89 of Education Law are not offset against costs when a tuition rate is calculated.

-46. Scholarships and Student Aid
+45. Scholarships and Student Aid